We are committed to keeping your personal information secure. Below sets out how we maintain your privacy and explains what your rights are.

 This website may contain sponsored links and adverts.
 These will typically be served through our advertising partners, of whom may have detailed privacy policies relating directly to the adverts they serve.

 Communication, engagement, and actions taken through external social media platforms that this website and its owners participate on are custom to the Terms and Conditions, as well as the Privacy Policies held with each social media platform respectively.

 Users are advised to use social media platforms wisely and communicate or engage with due care and caution, in regard to their own privacy and personal details.
 This website nor its owners will ever ask for Personal Sensitive Information through social media platforms.
 We encourage users wishing to discuss sensitive details to contact us by telephone or email.

 This website may use social sharing buttons which help share web content directly from web pages to the social media platform in question.
 Users are advised before using such buttons that they do so at their own discretion, and note that the social media platform may track and save your request to share a web page respectively through your social media platform account.

 This website and its owners through their social media platform accounts may share web links to relevant web pages.
 By default some social media platforms shorten lengthy url's [web addresses] (this is an example: http://bit.ly/1qdOMST).

-Users are advised to take caution and good judgement before clicking any shortened url's published on social media platforms by this website and its owners.
-Despite the best efforts to ensure only genuine url's are published many social media platforms are prone to spam and hacking and therefore this website and it's owners cannot be held liable for any damages or implications caused by visiting any shortened links.
+Users are advised to take caution and good judgement before clicking any shortened URLs published on social media platforms by this website and its owners.
+Despite the best efforts to ensure only genuine URLs are published, many social media platforms are prone to spam and hacking.
+Therefore, this website and it's owners cannot be held liable for any damages or implications caused by visiting shortened links.